 The average balances and rates are meant to reflect the average over each quarter as best as possible.
 The Federal Reserve understands that because of changes in balances over the period, the simple multiplication of average loan rates and balances may not yield the actual interest income.
 In these cases, the BHCs may report the average loan rate so that it equals a weighted average rate over the period and the interest income total for each quarter reflects historical results or the BHC's projection, as applicable.
 If the average rates are materially impacted by large shifts in balances over the period, highlight this in documentation supporting the FR Y-14A submission.

 Rates on this worksheet are intended to provide a product level view exclusive of transfer pricing activity and should be reported on a gross basis.
-The reporting of net interest income on the PPNR Projections and PPNR Submission worksheets provide a business line view and should be reported net of transfer pricing adjustments.
+The reporting of net interest income on the PPNR Projections and PPNR Submission Worksheets provide a business line view and should be reported net of transfer pricing adjustments.

 Average Assets